-The project and general orchard maintenance and farm operations were highlighted in 42 blog posts in 2019 at https://oxheights.com/
+The project and general orchard maintenance and farm operations were highlighted in 75 blog posts in 2019 and 2020 at https://oxheights.com/

-The project was highlighted in 2 newspaper articles published in the Presque Isle Advance.
+The project was highlighted in a newspaper article published in the Presque Isle Advance.

 A 30 minute presentation about our SARE projects was given at the Annual Meeting of the Midwest Nut Producers Council in March 2019.

-A field day in September 2019 in partnership with the Soil Conservation District and NRCS brought 20 people to the farm.
+A field day in September 2019 in partnership with the Presque Isle Conservation District and NRCS brought 20 people to the farm.

 Sunrise Communications highlighted our farm in their 1 hour+ broadcast titled “Let’s Explore Ox Heights”. https://vimeo.com/364787298 The Broadcast likely was viewed by thousands in Northern Michigan.